Improved AI-generated Solar Farside Magnetograms by STEREO and SDO Data Sets and Their Release: Deep Learning Model

-where $\lambda_{1}$, $\lambda_{2}$ and $\lambda_{3}$ are hyperparameters which control the importance of $Loss^{G}_{LSGAN}$, $Loss_{FM}$, and $Loss_{CC}$, respectively.
-We use 2, 10, 5 for $\lambda_{1}$, $\lambda_{2}$ and $\lambda_{3}$, respectively.
+The purpose of the GAN objectives is to generate an answer which is acceptable.
+It is designed to deal with the probability space of the output. \cite{Wang2018} improved the GAN objectives by incorporating the FM objective to produce stable outputs.
+They set that the importance of the FM loss ($\lambda_{2}$) higher than that of the GAN loss ($\lambda_{1}$).
+In \citetalias{Jeong2020}, we showed that realistic magnetograms can be produced by the Pix2PixHD model, which uses both FM and GAN losses.
+In the present study, we use not only the FM loss but also the CC loss.
+The CC objective guides our model to generate the fields balancing positive and negative polarities.
+As a result of multiple tests with different values of the importance, we set 5 for the importance of CC loss ($\lambda_{3}$), of which our model shows the best performance in terms of metrics and visual aspects.
+The importance of GAN loss in our final objectives is lower than that of Pix2PixHD.
+As the training of our model continues, the model gets more updates by the FM and CC loss than the GAN loss.
 To minimize the objective functions, we use an adaptive moment estimation \citep[Adam;][]{Kingma2015} optimizer with learning late 0.0002.
 We train the model for 1,000,000 iterations, and save the model and AI-generated data from the evaluation inputs at every 10,000th iteration.
 We evaluate all the saved models by the metrics and, use the highest scoring model to generate farside magnetograms.
-Our code is available at \url{https://github.com/JeongHyunJin/Pix2PixCC}, and more details of our model are described in the readme file.
+Our codes of the Pix2PixCC are available at \url{https://github.com/JeongHyunJin/Pix2PixCC}, and more details of our model are described in the readme file.
+The codes are archived on Zenodo at \url{https://doi.org/10.5281/zenodo.6668849}.